waywardgeek/subset_sum_crypto/README.md

 is Alice's public key, which is 16KiB.
 The values `r`, `p`, and array `v` are Alice's private key.

-Is this blinding cryptographicallyy secure?
+Is this blinding cryptographically secure?
 This crypto system is completely broken if an attacker finds ``r`` and ``p`.
 Without knowing `r` and `p`, can the attacker guess the lower bits of a subset-sum of the `v` values?
 The hypothesis for this crypto system is that this problem is hard.